telerik/winforms-docs/knowledge-base/duplicated-korean-characters-in-richtexteditor.md

 ![duplicated-korean-characters-in-richtexteditor 003](images/duplicated-korean-characters-in-richtexteditor003.png)

-Press keys as the following order with English keyboard, e.g.**rkskekfk**.
+Press keys in the following order with the __English__ keyboard, e.g.**rkskekfk**.
 In Korean IME you are expected to get Korean letters:

 ![duplicated-korean-characters-in-richtexteditor 003](images/duplicated-korean-characters-in-richtexteditor003.gif)